lixiang007666/CMAKD/README.md

 # LAA-DoCL

-:rocket: The first version of the code will be open-sourced soon.
+:rocket: The stable version of the code will be open-sourced soon.